Stari Grad, Sarajevo

 Stari Grad (Стари Град, /sh/; lit.
 "Old Town") is a municipality of the city of Sarajevo, Bosnia and Herzegovina.
 It is the oldest and most historically significant part of Sarajevo.
 At its heart is the Baščaršija, the old town market sector where the city was founded by Ottoman general Isa-Beg Ishaković in the 15th century.

 Features

 The municipality of Stari Grad is characterized by its many religious structures, and examples of unique Bosnian architecture.
 The eastern half of Stari Grad consists of the Ottoman influenced sectors of the city, while the western half showcases an architecture and culture that arrived with Austria-Hungary, symbolically representing the city as a meeting place between East and West.

 The population of Stari Grad is 36,976, making it the least populous of Sarajevo's four municipalities.
 Its population density of 742.5 inhabitants per km^{2} also ranks it last among the four.
 Stari Grad contains numerous hotels and tourist attractions including the Gazi Husrev-beg Mosque, Emperor's Mosque, the Sarajevo Cathedral and more.

+Local communities

+The Stari Grad municipality consists of the following 16 local communities: